frederic-perez/AmE-dictionary/data/dictionary.md

 __idiocracy__ _n_ (humorous) A government run by idiots. _Frank is sick and tired of how America has become a state of idiocracy._
 __idiolect__ _n_ The variety or form of a language used by an individual.
 __idiopathic__ _adj_ :two: Of, relating to, or designating a disease having no known cause.
+__idiosyncrasy__ _n_ A structural or behavioral characteristic peculiar to an individual or group. _Syn_ peculiarity _Of all her idiosyncrasies, I find her tendency to dance while cooking the most charming._
 __idiosyncratic__ _adj_ :two::hammer:
 __idiot box__
 __idle__ _v_